yarnpkg/berry/packages/gatsby/content/features/protocols.md

 ## What's the difference between `link:` and `portal:`?

-The `link:` protocol is meant to open links to any folder - for example you can use it to "map" a folder such as `src` to a clearer name that you can then use within your require calls (such as `my-app`).
-Because such destination folders typically don't contain `package.json`, the `link:` protocol doesn't use them at all.
-It can cause issues when you want to link to a different *package* on the disk (similar to what `yarn link` does), because then the transitive dependencies aren't resolved.
+The `link:` protocol is meant to link a package name to a folder on the disk - any folder.
+For example one perfect use case for the `link:` protocol is to map your `src` folder to a clearer name that you can then use from your Node applications without having to use relative paths (for example you could link `my-app` to `link:./src` so that you can call `require('my-app')` from any file within your application).

+Because such destination folders typically don't contain `package.json`, the `link:` protocol doesn't even try to read them.
+It can cause problems when you want to link an identifier to a different *package* on the disk (similar to what `yarn link` does), because then the transitive dependencies aren't resolved.

-In order to solve this use case, we designed the `portal:` protocol which opens a portal to a package located on your disk.
-Because portals know that they only target packages, they're able to properly resolve transitive dependencies.
-And thanks to PnP, they even work as you would expect with peer dependencies!
+In order to solve this use case, the new `portal:` protocol available in the v2 opens a portal to any package located on your disk.
+Because portals are meant to only target packages they can leverage the information from the `package.json` files listed within their targets to properly resolve transitive dependencies.